pond/dnd/party_gnog/campaign_2/journals/Gnog: Part 2.x - Finalé.md

 Even Deni is relaxed enough to leave the armour at home today.

-We arrive a bit early, but Thunderspells, Sir Istabel, along with Remalia and Leosin already there.
+We arrive a bit early, but Thunderspells, Sir Istaval, along with Remalia and Leosin already there.
 Ontharr arrives shortly after along with Ravengard (Baldur's Gate Marshall).
 Dagult Neverember arrives with Rian, then Malandrek and Delenn shortly after; Conrad Braunanvil (Dwarf) too.
 A little later, Vajra, McCath and Captain Gisella.
 Near Thunderspells, a person from a while back - we met them at Silverymoon.
 One of their knights, tactician Searlus.
 Dala and Elya sit near us.
 At the front is an unknown-to-us, slightly overweight older human with a white beard and floppy gold-trimmet hat, sitting near Braunanvil.
 Leirol arrives and starts proceedings at 10am sharp.

 There is a toast given, using the first of the summer teas grown actually on palace ground, to the future and promise of brighter days to come.
 Leirol thanks *everyone* present for their sacrifices and commitment.
 Remalia is asked to give as much of a complete account as currently understood for everything that happened.
 It is a high level view of how battle proceeded, but they have little information on what happened in the temple as most harpers that attended there ended up on rescue duties.